Can I visit Wild Oak to see the classrooms and school?

 I don’t think I can afford Wild Oak.
 Do you offer financial aid?

-We do accept the NC Opportunity Scholarship [“school choice voucher”] from the State of North Carolina.
-If you qualify for this scholarship, the scholarship amount is applied against your tuition.
+We also accept the statewide NC Opportunity Scholarship.
+This scholarship is available to children beginning in kindergarten.
+If you qualify, the scholarship amount is applied towards your tuition.
 To check your eligibility and to apply for this scholarship, please visit their website.

 What kind of field trips will the students take?